-universitetslektor i romanska språk, ssk. fransk litteraturvetenskap vid Institutionen för moderna språk, Romanska språk
+Universitetslektor i romanska språk, ssk. fransk litteraturvetenskap vid Institutionen för moderna språk, Romanska språk

-Associate professor in French literature, specializing in Caribbean literature, travel writing and world literature.
+Professor of French literature, specializing in Caribbean literature, travel writing and world literature.
 My current project "Tropical Engagements" (funded by RJ) deals with voices and languages in 17th century travelogues.
 I'm part of the steering committee of the research program Cosmopolitan and Vernacular Dynamics in World Literature.
 I welcome research students working on 20th century French literature, literary theory, ecocriticism, postcolonial studies, or travel writing.

 Akademiska meriter: FD, Docent